dptools/dpsleep-freq/README.md

 2. [Usage examples](#usage-examples)

 ### Requirements
 - To run the freq pipeline, make sure that you have time files saved in mtl1.
-To do so, you need to run the extract pipeline first.
+To do so, you need to run the dpsleep-extract pipeline first.

 - The output is saved as mtl2_YYYY_MM_DD.mat per day.